 2. Use your talents to stage your own fundraiser

 Love to run?
 Are you a baking ninja?
 Turn your passion and organisational skills into a fundraiser.
 Register your event and we will supply you with the tools and tips you need to help make your event a success.
-The money you raise for us will go to support our programs helping people in need around the world.
+The money you raise for us will go to support our programs helping others in need around the world.

 Bookmark this page to learn out about current fundraisers you can join.
 We also have annual events like the October Big Cake Bake and Red Cross Calling in March, so plan ahead and get involved.